-- To make these cute ice cubes, put the toys inside the silicon ice tray before filling it with water.
+- Make ice cubes the night before the experiment (You can put small toys inside the ice cube tray before filling it up with water).

-- Carefully put the tray into the freezer and wait for the ice cubes to form.
+- Carefully put the tray into the freezer and wait for the ice cubes to form over night.

 - Pop out the ice cubes.

 - Place the ice cubes on a plate and sprinkle some salt on them.

 - Put one end of the thread on the ice.